-After highlighting the causes of many distinctions between British and American labradors (read Part 1), Barton Ramsey of Southern Oak Kennels and Cornerstone Gundog Academy discusses the differences between American and British labs – and notes the importance of avoiding any language that would claim that one is better than the other.
+After highlighting the causes of some distinctions between British and American Labradors (read Part One), Barton Ramsey of Southern Oak Kennels and Cornerstone Gundog Academy discusses the differences between American and British labs – and notes the importance of avoiding any language that would claim that one is better than the other.

 Distinctive, Not Superior

 Highlighting the distinctions between these two types of labradors is not to say that one is better – although one might be preferred based on the specific application and lifestyle of the potential owner.
 As a breeder, Southern Oak Kennels deals exclusively with British field-bred labradors.
 I have a ton of respect for what handlers are able to accomplish with American field-bred labradors.
 It is incredible to see a dog pick multiple marks, all a few hundred yards across various factors, and run key-hole blinds out to distances that would seem impossible.
 It is certainly an incredible achievement to reach any level of success in AKC field trials or hunt tests.

 I think that projecting one style of labrador to be better than the other, as well as overstating the differences between American labradors and their British counterparts, does the entire breed a disservice.
 As I said in part one, there is much overlap between the two.

 Training Programs And Stimulative Responses: American and British Labs